sirkon/logcarrier/README.md

 1. Configured file names based on input parameters.
 Different setups for "original" and "log rotated" file names.
 2. Link on files with similar features as on regular files.
 3. ZSTD on the fly compression (can be memory hungry).
-4. Log rotation setup. `periodic` is the recommended way, other methods are for compatibility reasons.
+4. Log rotation setup. `periodic` is the recommended way, other methods are for compatibility reasons with old app.
-5. Use YAML instead of TOML for config.
+5. Use YAML instead of original TOML for config.
 TOML can be easier to parse but its Go library is pretty poor in error handling and TOML itself doesn't support octal numbers (to describe directory rights) and things like `128Kb` at place.

 # Stability and code quality
 1. The core was written in a couple of days in a hurry, thus some parts of code and design choices are questionable.